ofajs/ofa-v4-docs/docs/en/cases/render-text.md

 `data` parameter is used to define the default data for component elements.
 Once the instantiation is complete, you can use **template syntax**.

-Text rendering is wrapped in double braces, that is `{{xxx}}`, where xxx represents the component's attribute name.
+Text rendering is wrapped in double braces, that is `{{xxx}}`, where xxx represents the component's property name.

-This case demonstrates how to render the val attribute of component elements.
+This case demonstrates how to render the val property of component elements.